 According to the Zero Waste International Alliance, Zero Waste is “the conservation of all resources by means of responsible production, consumption, reuse, and recovery of products, packaging, and materials without burning and with no discharges to land, water, or air that threaten the environment or human health.”

 While the definition of Zero Waste to Landfill is not regulated and targets vary based on the situation, the generally accepted threshold is 90% of waste is diverted from the landfill.
 Methods of diverting waste can include reuse, recycling, compost, anaerobic digestion, and animal feed.

-When considering methods for diverting waste, keep in mind the waste diversion hierarchy outlined by the EPA.
-The hierarchy ranks the various management strategies from most to least environmentally preferred:
+When considering methods for diverting waste, keep in mind the waste hierarchy outlined by the EPA.
+The hierarchy ranks the various waste management strategies from most to least environmentally preferred: